Why a Smart Watch Should Be Your Child's First Device

 No phone needed

-Today, there are multiple options for smartwatches that don't need to be tethered to a phone.
+Today, there are multiple smartwatch options that don't need to be tethered to a phone.
 They have a cellular connection, which means they have their own phone number, but you do the setup from your device and then hand it off to your child.
-Some devices which don't require device tethering include Apple Watch SE (my recommendation), Samsung Galaxy Watch 6/7, and the Verizon Gizmo Watch 3.
+Some devices that don't require device tethering include the Apple Watch SE (my recommendation), Samsung Galaxy Watch 5, and the Verizon Gizmo Watch 3.

-Let's face it -- mobile phones are a distraction for everybody (perhaps especially us adults!)
-Certainly, you can't expect a 10-12 year old to manage this distraction effectively.
-Sure, you can put away devices at night, but they are still a distraction ... whether it's in school, at the dinner table, or just when you're trying to have a conversation (which, let's face it, can be hard enough with a tween!)
+Let's face it -- mobile phones are a distraction for everybody --perhaps especially us adults!
+And of course, you can't expect a middle schooler to manage this distraction effectively.
+Sure, you can put away devices at night, but they will still creep into your daily routine frequently ... whether it's in school, at the dinner table, or just when you're trying to have a conversation (which can be hard enough with a tween!)

 They can still make calls

-If you get a smart watch with cellular (which is really the only kind to get in this circumstance), then your child can still call and text you any time.
-And you'd be amazed at the call quality (we have Apple Watches in our house, and I really can't tell the difference between the watch and a speaker phone on an iPhone).
+If you get a smartwatch with cellular (which is really the only kind to get in this circumstance), your child can still call and text you anytime.
+And you'd be amazed by the call quality (we have Apple Watches in our house, and I really can't tell the difference between the watch and a speakerphone on an iPhone).

 They tell you where your child is

-Smart watches have GPS, so you can find out where your child is at any time using the "Find My" feature on your iPhone or "Find My Device" on Android.
+Smartwatches have GPS, so you can find your child's location at any time using the "Find My" feature on your iPhone or "Find My Device" on Android.

-Smart watches are tougher than phones, and more water resistant.
-They are also smaller and lighter which makes them less likely to suffer fall damage.
-And of course, they are strapped to your child's wrist -- so say goodbye to lost devices!
-They can be used when playing sports, in the water, you name it, and they'll take a beating without a sweat.
-You can also add a small case to provide some extra protection.
+Smartwatches are usually tougher than phones (Apple, for example, uses a strengthened glass called Ion-X) and more water-resistant.
+They are also smaller and lighter, which makes them less likely to suffer fall damage.
+And of course, they’re usually strapped to your child's wrist, so say goodbye to lost devices.
+They can be used when playing sports, in the water- you name it.
+You can also add a small case to provide extra protection (your child will still find a way to break it—at least mine will!).

 You have full control